-This is a 0.5-2 credit course offered to medical students from Fall 2021 to Spring 2022.
+This is a 0.5-2 credit course offered to medical students.
 It is intended to provide medical students with experiential learning in medical education, curriculum development, and change management.
-Students will be actively involved in the MedEdMorphosis process through participation in one or more focus groups, working teams, design teams, envisioning teams, etc. (https://uofuhealth.utah.edu/exceptional-learning-experience/mededmorphosis.php).
-In doing so, students will learn about and apply medical education theories and principles as they partner with other students, staff, faculty, and community partners.
+Students will further the work of implementation of the MD Program through participation in priority activities based on the status of MedEdMorphosis change initiative.
+As of Spring 2023, a major priority is helping with the ramp up of five student-led clinics to be a required part of students' learning experiences. (https://uofuhealth.utah.edu/exceptional-learning-experience/mededmorphosis.php).
+Students will learn about and apply medical education theories and principles as they partner with other students, staff, faculty, and community partners.
 Such information and training will serve students who are interested in academic medicine and medical education.
 Students will be able to tailor the course to their needs and interests via a rolling credits system based on level of involvement in course-related activities.